 I moved into the travel space, first in tech at Cheapflights and KAYAK, and then into educational travel.
 Even though content marketing is still establishing itself as a formal discipline in many ways, content marketers have been around since the Jell-O recipe book days.
 Probably before that if we’re really digging back into history.
 Content is still about meshing art and science; it’s still about combining brand and business.
 It has long touched every part of the business, even if marketers don’t necessarily realize it.
 It’s also still about people.
-At the end of the day, content is largely about eliciting an emotional response, telling a story, understanding that people are at the heart of everything that we’re doing, and they want genuine engagement, to feel a connection.
+At the end of the day, content is largely about eliciting an emotional response, telling a story, and understanding that people are at the heart of everything that we’re doing, and they want genuine engagement to feel a connection.

 In terms of changes, two main things come to mind.

 One is having a true seat at the table.
 I’ve been lucky that the organizations I’ve worked for have understood the value of content and its potential for business impact.
 The content marketing function itself hasn’t always been well defined or understood, and the tools to measure success and impact haven’t always been that straightforward.
 Marketers are always cobbling together data and insights from many different platforms and trying to illustrate what that impact actually is.

 Content wasn’t always deemed business-critical by default – even though content has always been critical to every business.
 With every new role, you had to re-prove your value really quickly.
 But that’s starting to change now.
 The discipline is getting better defined.
 We now have VPs of content and chief content officers in some organizations.
 In my experience, today’s business leaders really understand that content is the engine that makes the car go and the jolt of electricity that turns the lights on.

 The second thing that comes to mind regarding how things have changed is that it’s gotten a lot harder for marketers to cut through the clutter.